sonots/redis_getlock/README.md

 1. Expiration time is set to `2` (default) seconds
 2. Extend the lock in each `1` (default) sencond interval invoking another thread

 This way ensures to release orphaned lock in 2 seconds.
-We are released from caring of the value of `timeout`!!
+We are released from caring of the value of `expire`!!

 Simple ruby codes to explain how this gem works are as follows: